UCL/swiftsim/README-Scotch.md

 In the following examples it is assumed that one mpi rank is mapped to each Cosma 8 NUMA region.
 This enforces that `cpus-per-task=16` is defined in the SLURM submission script.
 The Cosma 8 nodes consist of 8 NUMA regions per node, with 4 NUMA regions per socket.
 Example `tleaf` files for various setups are given below, where the intrasocket communication cost between NUMA regions is set at _5_, intranode but across sockets is set at _10_ and the internode cost is set at _1000_.
 These weightings are estimated values but have been shown to give satisfactory results in the testcases explored.
 An estimate of the relative latency between NUMA regions on a node can be obtained by using [hwloc](https://github.com/open-mpi/hwloc), specifically by using `hwloc-distances`.

-**Example tleaf graphs to represent various Cosma 8 configurations**
+**Example tleaf graphs to represent various Cosma8 configurations**
 | Number of nodes | Number of MPI ranks | tleaf                   |
 | --------------- | ------------------- | ----------------------- |
 | 1               | 2                   | tleaf 1 2 5             |